mdn/shared-assets/images/diagrams/css/object-view-box/readme.md

 # Instructions

-While exporting to .jpg files use 200% zoom.
+While exporting to `.jpg` files, use 200% zoom.